etlbox/etlbox.website/doks_v1.8/dbextensions/content/docs/operations/bulk-options.md

         new IdColumn("OtherId")
     };
     options.CompareFunc = (source, target) => {
-        // Always update if the record exists return false;
+        // false = not equal → always update if the record exists return false;
     };
 });
 ```

-Let me know if you want a version that conditionally compares values (e.g., only update if one column differs).